top of page

 • Ask for instructions as soon as you learn you are going to be discharged so you can make your own preparations before the time you leave the hospital.

-• See 10 Things to Understand in the Office Setting, #9 Follow Up for more details.
+• See 10 Do's and Don'ts in the Office Setting, #9 Follow Up for more details.

 10